-^{} Pricing for those under the age of 50 is available upon request.
+^{} Fees effective 1/1/18 - 12/31/18.
+Fees for those under the age of 50 are available upon request.

 EXHIBIT E MEMBERSHIP PLAN DESCRIPTIONS

 MEMBERSHIP PLANS

 Thrive at Home is pleased to offer four membership plans with an array of coverage options to meet your individual care and service needs.
 Coverage of services and benefits per plan are outlined below.